 - The English language has become central in all medical and scientific research, and it is now considered a requirement.
 So, why not study directly in English?

-- Classes are relatively small – much smaller than Italian ones, enabling you to better interact with professors, which are always available for questions and even encourage peers to email them privately if needed.
+- Classes are relatively small – much smaller than Italian ones, enabling you to better interact with professors, always available for questions and even encourage peers to email them privately if needed.

 - There is a high collaboration between students, both from the same and from different years.
 At the beginning of each semester, there is an event called “IMS survival”, in which next-year students directly explain subjects, exams and give tricks and tips on how to overcome them better.